Toyota Prius Insurance Rates

 Wyoming | $1,136 | -$138 | -10.8% |

-Opting for high physical damage deductibles could cut rates by as much as $540 every year, while buying higher liability limits will push rates upward.
-Switching from a 50/100 bodily injury protection limit to a 250/500 limit will raise rates by up to $304 extra every 12 months.
+Using high physical damage deductibles can reduce rates by up to $540 a year, whereas buying more liability protection will increase rates.
+Moving from a 50/100 bodily injury protection limit to a 250/500 limit will cost as much as $304 extra every 12 months.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |